Carlos Rodón

 Carlos Antonio Rodón (born December 10, 1992) is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
-He has previously played MLB for the Chicago White Sox and San Francisco Giants.
+He has previously played in MLB for the Chicago White Sox and San Francisco Giants.
 Rodón is a three-time MLB All-Star.

 Rodón played college baseball at North Carolina State, and was drafted by the White Sox in the first round, with the third overall pick, of the 2014 MLB draft.
 He made his MLB debut with the White Sox in 2015.
 On April 14, 2021, Rodón pitched the 20th no-hitter in White Sox history, against the Cleveland Indians.
 He entered free agency after the 2021 season, and signed with the Giants.
 Opting out of his contract with San Francisco after one season, Rodón signed a six-year contract with the Yankees after the 2022 season.

 Early life

 Rodón was born in Miami, Florida.
 His father immigrated from Cuba in 1967, when he was five years old, and his mother is a Cuban-American.
 The family moved to Holly Springs, North Carolina, when he was a child.

 Rodón attended Holly Springs High School, and played for the school's baseball team.
 During his junior year in 2010, he threw a no-hitter, two one-hitters, and four shutouts.
 He had a 10–1 win–loss record with a 0.80 earned run average (ERA) and 115 strikeouts and was named all-state by the North Carolina Baseball Coaches Association.
 In 2011, he went 11–0 with a 1.40 ERA and 135 strikeouts, leading Holly Springs to the North Carolina 4A state championship over national powerhouse T. C. Roberson High School.

 The Milwaukee Brewers selected Rodón in the 16th round of the 2011 Major League Baseball draft.
-However, he decided not to sign as to attend North Carolina State University.
+However, he decided not to sign and to attend North Carolina State University.